What Parents Must Know About Study Skills For High School And College Success Skills

-So, thanks to my experiences as a student and professor, I can now help Christian parents empower their teens to get the grades they are capable of getting in high school and prepare them for college and career by providing them with the books, courses, and expert coaching they need to ramp up their success skills.
+So, thanks to my experiences as a student and professor, I can now help parents empower their teens to get the grades they are capable of getting in high school and prepare them for college and career by providing them with the books, courses, and expert coaching they need to ramp up their success skills.

 Not everyone will go from a D to a PhD, but everyone can develop the skills they need to perform at the level of their ability.

-I understand this challenge very well, and I pledge to help you help your teen succeed in high school and prepare for college, do it with the skill of a pro, and do it without relying on resources that aren't Biblical.
+I understand this challenge very well, and I pledge to help you help your teen succeed in high school and prepare for college and do so with expertise, professionalism, and accountability.

 And today, I want to help you get started for free.

 This offer has a value of $175.00, but you can pick it up at no cost by clicking the Yes! link below:

 Cary J. Green, PhD, Founder